-The final year of the BA degree programme aims at teaching the German language and culture on a level that implements the expressed goal of the German department (a) to train competent speakers of German who can express themselves fluently both in spoken and written German; (b) to develop students' analytical, historical and cultural competence by exposing them to literary and cultural themes, styles and discourses which enhance their understanding of the cultures of the German speaking countries.
-In order to achieve these goals the syllabus contains core elements which are obligatory for all students and optional courses which can be chosen by students.
+The final year of the BA degree programme aims at teaching the German language and culture on a level that implements the expressed goal of the German Department (a) to train competent speakers of German who can express themselves fluently both in spoken and written German; (b) to develop students' analytical, historical and cultural competence by exposing them to literary and cultural themes, styles and discourses which enhance their understanding of the cultures of the German speaking countries.
+In order to achieve these goals the syllabus contains a core element which is obligatory for all students and optional courses which can be chosen by students.